Network Requirements for IPTV and OTT Service

 It is also very useful if you can connect one real multicast stream and few test STB devices and test the video streaming quality over time.

 It is also very useful if you can connect one real multicast stream and few test STB devices and test the video streaming quality over time.
 Beside monitoring video quality on the TV screen, check also STB logs for some video receiving or decoding errors and compare the results with the DSL lines monitoring tool.
-This will give you good insight view on the video streaming capability of your network.
+This will give you a good insight into the video streaming capability of your network.

 Share us on Social